Frequently asked questions

 Must I choose a specific medical specialty to be eligible to apply?

 Yes.
-The specialties are family medicine, internal medicine, medicine-pediatrics and psychiatry.
+The program is available only to students pursuing family medicine, internal medicine, medicine-pediatrics or psychiatry specialties.

 Must I do a residency at Geisinger if I accept this award?